Maipú, Chile

-Maipú is a commune of Chile located in Santiago Province, Santiago Metropolitan Region, integrated into the Greater Santiago conurbation.
-It was founded on February 16, 1821 and it is the place of the Battle of Maipú (April 5, 1818), where Chile's independence was consolidated.
-Inhabitants are mostly part of a middle class.

-According to the 2017 census, Maipú was the second largest commune in Chile, behind Puente Alto.
+Maipú is a commune of Chile, located in Santiago Province, within the Santiago Metropolitan Region and forming part of the Greater Santiago conurbation.
+It was founded on 16 February 1821 and is historically significant as the site of the Battle of Maipú (5 April 1818), where Chile's independence was consolidated.
+Maipú is the second largest commune in the country and is predominantly inhabited by a middle-class population.